aduvenhage/jarvis-home/README.md

-# jarvis-home
+# jarvis-home (not active)
-home automation and DIY security project
+Home automation and DIY security project.
+Still used, but not actively developed anymore.